 Why does the mower engine kickback when starting?
-The reason the engine kicks back is because the blade has hit something solid which caused the engine to come to a sudden stop and break the flywheel key.
+Lawn mower engine kicks back because the blade has hit something solid which caused the engine to come to a sudden stop and in turn breaking the flywheel key.

 - Engine won’t start

 - Pull cord snapping back